 Parents are always welcome in school, and during the year there are a number of social activities, curriculum workshops and other events.
 Through these events we aim to establish an environment within which parents, pupils, teachers, governors and the community can work together.

 Full use is made of half-termly newsletters to keep parents in touch with school life.
 These can be viewed on the downloads section of the website of click here .
-The PTFA (parent, teacher and friends association) also send out termly newsletters to keep you informed on fundraising events which are happening.
+The source link PTA (parent/teacher association) also send out termly newsletters to keep you informed on fundraising events which are happening.
 You can find this information the events calendar fundraising events on this website or click here.

-If you have not done so already, and you wish to be sent Group call messages, could parents please inform Clare Lock, our Admin and Finance Administrator, of your mobile number, for her to update the system so you can receive texts from school.
+If you have not done so already, and you wish to be sent Parentmail messages, could parents please inform Mrs Lough, our Admin and Finance Administrator, of your mobile number, for her to update the system so you can receive texts from school.

-If you would like to receive correspondence via email, please send us an email to email@example.com and we will put you onto our contacts list.
-Information may still sent out to parents by hardcopy, however, the email system is a very quick way to get messages to you as well as a good way to save on paper.
+If you would like to receive correspondence via email, please let us have your email address and we will add you onto Parentmail.
+Information may still sent out to parents by hardcopy, however the email system is a very quick way to get messages to you as well as a good way to save on paper.

 The Head Teacher and staff are pleased to meet parents at any time to discuss a problem.
 However, bearing in mind teaching commitments and the nature of the problem, appointments are advised which will be speedily arranged.

 We welcome parents, grandparents and volunteers who can give up a little of their spare time to work with us in school.
 Anyone interested should contact the Headteacher and complete a disclosure and barring service declaration.